A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

 Here, as boundary condition is null, left neighbor of first cell and right neighbor of last cell are $0$.
 For any one-dimensional linear CA using $3$-neighborhood condition, this matrix is tridiagonal \cite{Serra90c}.
 Now, if the characteristic polynomial of this $T$ matrix is primitive over $\mathbb{F}_2$, the CA can generate maximal cycle length $2^n-1$.
-Such CAs are called \emph{maximal-length CAs}.
+Such CAs are called \emph{maximal-length CAs} which has to be defined over null-boundary condition.